-The Head of Housing and Community Services may authorise, in exceptional circumstances, the let of housing designated for the over 60's to a younger applicant.
+The Executive Officer - Housing may authorise, in exceptional circumstances, the let of housing designated for the over 60's to a younger applicant.

 (iv) Local Lettings Initiatives

 The Council may depart from the allocations policy where a formally documented local lettings initiative has been established.
 However, currently there are no local lettings initiatives which apply to East Dunbartonshire's houses.
 An initiative has been considered for the Twechar area.